apetri/LensTools/docs/source/index.rst

   		adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 	}

-The above code paper has been accepted for publication and will appear in the `Elsevier Astronomy and Computing journal <http://www.journals.elsevier.com/astronomy-and-computing/>`_.
+The above code paper is published on the `Elsevier Astronomy and Computing journal <http://www.journals.elsevier.com/astronomy-and-computing/>`_.

 Installation
 ------------